 He is the one who makes all things possible by the power of His might.
 May we suggest that when we pray, we explicitly call upon Him to divinely empower these missionaries?
 Jesus modeled this when He taught His disciples to pray for His will to be done on earth as it is in heaven.

-GFA also shares the common needs of national missionaries online as part of our monthly prayer focus.
+Gospel for Asia (GFA) also shares the common needs of national missionaries online as part of our monthly prayer focus.
 By keeping abreast of those needs, we can pray for empowerment for their various common needs.
-Currently, GFA is requesting prayer for
+Currently, Gospel for Asia (GFA) is requesting prayer for

 - Personal devotion time for every national missionary